-- 1. At a 45 degree angle, slide the battery into the slot on the palm-rest and keyboard assembly. - 2.
+- 1. Slide the battery into the slot on the palm-rest and keyboard assembly. - 2.
 Align the screw holes on the battery with the screw holes on the palm-rest and keyboard assembly. - 3.
 Replace the four screws (M2x4) that secure the battery to the palm-rest and keyboard assembly. - 4.
-Connect the battery cable to the system board. - 5.
+Replace the three screws (M2x3) that secure the battery to the palm-rest and keyboard assembly. - 5.
+Connect the battery cable to the system board. - 6.
 Adhere the tape to secure the battery cable to the system board.